SKA History Meeting

 Hotel block booking

-We have made a block booking for meeting participants at Cranage Hall near Jodrell Bank (see “venue and accommodation” tab).
-The deadline for the special rate has now passsed.
+The block booking at a special rate for meeting participents at Cranage Hall near Jodrell Bank (see "venue and accommodation" tab) is no longer available since the deadline has now passed.
 Bus transport for participants to SKAO Global Headquarters for the meeting will depart from and return to Cranage Hall on a daily schedule throughout the conference.

 The Conference Dinner will be held on the evening of 4 April at Cranage Hall; the cost of the dinner is included in the registration fee.
 The conference dinner speaker will be Professor Sir Tejinder Singh Virdee FRS, from Imperial College London.
 Accompanying guests are welcome at the dinner which will cost £35 per person.
 This can be paid at the time of registration.